-The Secession Building was erected in 1897 by Joseph Maria Olbrich as an architectural manifesto of the Vienna Secession group, designed to underline their break with conservative exhibition space Künstlerhaus.
-Above the entrance visitors can inspect the Seccesionist motto, “To every age its art, to every art its freedom.”
-The Art Nouveau building is one of Vienna’s most compelling constructions, home to Klimt’s Beethoven Frieze, created for an exhibition in 1902.
-34 meters in length, the painting depicts Beethoven’s 9th Symphony, and can be viewed on the basement floor.
-The final section of the painting – the embracing lovers surrounded by angels – is also known as This Kiss to the Whole World, and is considered one of Klimt’s most notable works.
-The upper levels of the Secession building feature a variety of temporary exhibitions by modern artists.
+The Art Nouveau Secession Building was erected in 1897 as an architectural manifesto of the Vienna Secession group, marking their break with conservative exhibition space Künstlerhaus.
+Above the entrance, visitors can inspect the Secessionist motto “To every age its art, to every art its freedom.”
+The Secession Building is home to Klimt’s Beethoven Frieze, which was created for an exhibition in 1902.
+The 34-metre-long (112ft) painting depicts Beethoven’s 9th Symphony.
+The final section of the painting (the embracing lovers surrounded by angels) is also known as This Kiss to the Whole World and is considered one of Klimt’s most notable works.
+The upper levels of the Secession Building feature a variety of temporary exhibitions by modern artists.

 In 2012, Vienna’s Albertina gallery in the city’s stately First District held an exhibition of Klimt’s work called The Drawings.
 It featured 170 pages of Klimt’s preliminary and complete sketches, created using pencils, chalk, pen and watercolours.
 The collection heavily focused on nude images of the female form.
 Today, you’ll find just a couple of Klimt’s creations in Albertina’s permanent collection.
 Pieces are rotated regularly and have included the popular Water Nymphs (Silverfish) from 1899.